Trump draws cheers and boos while marking 9/11 by attending a New York Yankees game

 “You think that was easy sitting with him for a game?
 It wasn’t.
 It was brutal.
 But he won, and you’re going to win,” the president said.

+Captain Aaron Judge called meeting Trump “a surreal moment,” and something that inspired him and his teammates.

+“We put on a show,” said Judge, who hit two home runs to tie Joe DiMaggio for fourth in Yankees history.
+“He came in here, and he told us we were going to win, so I think that gave everybody the confidence in this room to go out there and do it.
+I guess we’ve got to have him around more often.”

-Just before Trump walked in, relief pitcher Fernando Cruz was the last player in a towel.
-His teammates urged him to quickly get dressed quick.
+Just before Trump walked in to deliver that message, relief pitcher Fernando Cruz was the last player in a towel.
+His teammates urged him to quickly get dressed.

 With Trump on hand, all stadium entrances featured metal detectors and Secret Service agents, some with sniffer dogs, while New York Police Department helicopters thundered overhead.